puppetlabs/puppetdb/docker/README.md

 - `PUPPERWARE_DISABLE_ANALYTICS`

-  Set to `false` to disable Google Analytics.
+  Set to `true` to disable Google Analytics.
+Defaults to 'true'.

 - `USE_PUPPETSERVER`